Projects

 • Income and race are nearly the same map.
 The two choropleths are visual near-mirrors of each other in Chicago.
 Any single-variable equity test runs into that wall before it can say much.

 This project was completed for Introduction to Urban Data Informatics at Columbia GSAPP (Fall 2021, Professor Boyeong Hong).
 Data sourced from the City of Chicago TNP dataset and US Census.
-Notebook and Folium HTML outputs live on GitHub; an earlier version of this writeup is on Medium.
+Notebook and the original interactive Folium bubble maps live on GitHub; an earlier version of this writeup is on Medium.